Yumustyology/yumustyung_advanced_wether_fullstack/README.md

 The `npm install` script can be ran with the `--force` flag when there is conflict with the dependencies installaton on the local server.

 ###  `npm start`

+This runs the backend in the development mode and opens it on port [http://localhost:5000](http://localhost:5000)

+### Backend enviroment Variables
-In the application directory, create a .env file and store the following enviroment variables.
+In the application backend directory, create a .env file and store the following enviroment variables.
 <li>REFRESH_TOKEN_SECRET</li>
 <li>ACCESS_TOKEN_SECRET</li>
 <li>DB_CONNECT_URI</li>